vonfalk/storm-javavis/doc/02-Storm/07-Language_server/01-Emacs_plugin.md

   with the buffer.
 Usually this rarely happens.
 * `C-c h` or `storm-doc`: show documentation on named objects (such as types and functions) in Storm.
   Works similarly to the built-in documentation in Emacs.
+* `C-c e` or `storm-repl-eval`: Evaluate a Basic Storm expression in the context of the currently open file.

 Indentation in Storm-mode respects `tab-width` for indentation levels.